-NHH is a publicly funded university and charges no application or tuition fees for students from EU/EEA/Switzerland.
+NHH is a publicly funded university and charges therefore no application or tuition fees for students from EU/EEA/Switzerland.

-As a student at NHH, the only fee you are required to pay is a small semester registration fee to the Student Welfare Organisation in Bergen (SiB), which allow you to benefit from their services.
+As a student at NHH you are required to pay a small semester registration fee to the Student Welfare Organisation in Bergen (Sammen), which allows you to benefit from their services.
 The amount is currently approximately NOK 800 per semester.

-Some international applicants, however, must document their financial ability in order to be granted a residence permit to study in Norway.
+Some international applicants must document their financial ability in order to be granted a residence permit to study in Norway.

 Budget and living costs

 To get an idea of the living expenses for students in Norway, please refer to

 - Reference Budget for Consumer Expenditures from Consumption Research Norway